kluctl/kluctl/docs/reference/templating/variable-sources.md

 Each variable source can have the optional field `ignoreMissing` set to `true`, causing Kluctl to ignore if the source can not be found.

+When specifying `noOverride: true`, Kluctl will not override variables from the previously loaded variables.
+This is useful if you want to load default values for variables.

 Different types of vars entries are possible: